 The core philosophy of RSP is that students can receive accommodations to support the way they learn without modifying the curriculum in any way.

-For additional questions about the program, including possible educational tax benefits and financial aid specific to the RSP, please contact:
+For additional questions about the program and financial aid specific to the RSP, please contact:

 Director of RSP

 In addition to Archbishop Riordan's regular online application, students interested in applying to the RSP must submit a recent (within three years) psycho-educational evaluation that shows a diagnosis of a mild to moderate learning disability, NVLD, ADD/ADHD, or any OHI.